Pobega/pobega.github.io/content/posts/thinkpad-t495s-review.md

 <p align="center">
   <i>
-    Lenovo's first T-series AMD ThinkPads proves that they can stand with the big boys
+    Lenovo's first T-series AMD ThinkPads prove that they can stand with the big boys
   </i>
 </p>
 <br />